 It can be hard to stay on track when it comes to snacking in the workplace, but it isn’t just healthy eating that can improve your work experience.

 It’s vital to have the right desk setup so you can work comfortably and efficiently.
-If you have any concerns about your team’s workstation configurations, take a look at our DSE assessment options.
+If you have any concerns about your team’s workstation configurations, take a look at our in-person DSE assessment or DSE service options.
 And for mental clarity, why not check out one of our workplace mindfulness sessions?